 In February 2016, we entered into a Sales Agreement with Stifel pursuant to which we may sell from time to time, at our option, up to an aggregate of \$25.0 million of shares of our common stock through Stifel, as sales agent.
 Sales of our common stock made pursuant to the Sales Agreement, if any, will be made on the Nasdaq Global Market under our effective registration statement on Form S-3, by means of ordinary brokers' transactions at market prices.
 Additionally, under the terms of the Sales Agreement, we may also sell shares of our common stock through Stifel, on the Nasdaq Global Market or otherwise, at negotiated prices or at prices related to the prevailing market price.
 Stifel will use its commercially reasonable efforts to sell our common stock from time to time, based upon our instructions (including any price, time or size limits or other customary parameters or conditions we may impose).
-We are obligated to pay Stifel an aggregate sales agent commission equal to 2.5% of the gross proceeds of the sales Agreement and approximately \$22.4 million of common stock have been sold under the Sales Agreement and approximately \$22.4 million of securities we may sell under our effective registration statement on Form S-3 within any 12 month period.
+We are obligated to pay Stifel an aggregate sales agent commission equal to 2.5% of the gross proceeds of the sales price for common stock sold under the Sales Agreement.
+As of June 30, 2018, approximately 1,037,000 shares of our common stock had been sold under the Sales Agreement and approximately \$21.5 million of common stock remained available to be sold, subject to limitations on the amount of securities we may sell under our effective registration statement on Form S-3 within any 12 month period.